High blood pressure

 So how do you find out if you have high blood pressure?
 The only reliable way is to get it checked.
 There are several ways you can do this.
 Most Chemists will do a blood pressure check for you.
 We also have a self service blood pressure pod at our Pencoed Surgery.
-It's only available to patents registered with our surgery and is free to use.
+It's only available to patents registered with our surgery and is free to use (however, this facility is unfortunately unavailable during the pandemic in order to minimise footfall and increase the risk of covid for our vulnerable patients).
 Our Health Care Assistants can also check your blood pressure, but please don't make an appointment to see the GP "just" for a first blood pressure check - their expertise is best utilised if you happen to have high blood pressure, not for simply checking in the first instance.

 Many patients choose to purchase their own blood pressure monitoring machine.
 These can be useful but you need to purchase from a reputable source and remember that many machines can go out of calibration and need to be tested for reliability from time to time (all of the monitors that we use professionally are tested and recalibrated annually).
 The British and Irish Hypertension Society publish a list of BP machines for home use here.
 "Which" magazine have also published a best buy guide to blood pressure machines here.

 Of course, having a machine means that you need to know how to use it.
 Here's a useful video guide from the British Heart Foundation showing you how best to measure your blood pressure